logreg-n-coffee/nodejs-minimal-setup/README.md

 ### Babel

 Recent JavaScript language features (ECMAScript) are not included in the recent Node.js versions.
 Babel helps to transpile the code into Vanilla JavaScript.
-To install Babel, simply:
+To install Babel, simply run:

 ```bash
 npm install @babel/core @babel/node --save-dev